autopi-io/documentation/docs/guides/4g_internet_setup_troubleshooting.md

 **Check Firmware Switch:**
 Check if the firmware switch is set correctly by running this command if you are using software version 1.22.7 or newer.

 `modem.connection active_firmware_image`

+this should return a message that looks like this.

+**_stamp: "the curent date"**
+**_type: active_firmware_image**
+**net_conf:global**
+**storage_conf: ram**
+Here we are looking to see if the net_conf is set to global.

 Incase your software version is older than 1.22.7, you can run the following command to get the same informaiton.

-`modem.connection execute AT+CGDCONT?`
+`modem.connection execute AT#FWSWITCH?`

 This should return with a message that looks like this.

 **Data:'FWSWITCH:40:1'**

-Incase the FWSWITCH does not start with 40 this can be reconfigued manually by running the following command.
+Incase the FWSWITCH does not start with 40 or net_conf is not global this can be reconfigured manually by running the following command.

 `modem.connection execute AT#FWSWITCH=40,1`